 Most students continue to be eligible for any funding you would normally receive from Student Finance England, including the Maintenance Loan.
-Apply for Student Finance for your study abroad year via your online account as soon as possible.
+Apply for Student Finance for your study abroad year via vour online account as soon as possible.
 Don't forget to notify them that you will be studying abroad (even if you are an EU student).

-Similar arrangements are in place for Scottish, Welsh and Northern Irish students who are receiving support from their national funding councils.
+Similar arrangements are in place for Scottish.
+Welsh and Northern Irish students who are receiving support from their national funding councils.

-As a University of Essex student, you will not be liable to pay tuition fees during your year abroad in 2019-20.
+As a University of Essex student, you are required to pay 15% of your Essex tuition fees for 2021-22.

-STUDENT FINANCE ENGLAND - TRAVEL GRANT
+STUDENT FINANCE ENGLAND -TRAVEL GRANT

-If you receive a Maintenance Loan from Student Finance England, you may also be eligible for a travel grant to cover some of your travel expenses.
-There are rules on eligibility, based on household income, which determine how much you'll receive, but unlike a loan you don't have to pay it back.
-Be mindful that the grant is only awarded on reimbursement so you'll be expected to cover the initial costs.
+If you receive a Maintenance Loan from Student Finance England, you may also be eligible for a travel grant to cover some of vour travel expenses.
+There are rules on eligibility, based on household income. which determine how much you'll receive. but unlike a loan you don't have to pay it back.
+Be mindful that the grant is only awarded as a reimbursement for certain costs so you'll be expected to cover the initial costs.
 You can claim for the following:

-- Up to 3 return journeys between your home and your host university during a full academic year abroad (depending on your course structure and number of terms/ semesters). - Help with essential expenses such as medical insurance, vaccinations and travel visas.
+- Up to 3 return journeys between your home and your host university during a full academic year abroad (depending on your course structure and number of terms/ semesters). - Help with essential expenses such as medical insurance vaccinations and travel visas.

-For further information visit:
+For further information visit: the travel grants information pages.